International Schools in Germany

 Frankfurt International School

 The Frankfurt International School (FIS), founded in 1961, is by far the largest international school in Germany, with a student population of over 1,700 from more than 50 countries.
 It employs over 300 well-qualified and experienced faculty and staff from almost 30 different countries.
 The school is organized into four school divisions: the Primary Division age 3 to Grade 1, the Elementary Division Grades 2-5, and the Upper School Grades 6-12, all of which are in Oberursel.
 FIS operates another division in Wiesbaden for students age 3 to Grade 6.
 The FIS Wiesbaden Campus will be extending its offerings to include Grades 7 and 8 by the 2016/2017 school year.

 FIS is accredited by the Council of International Schools and the New England Association of Schools & Colleges, and it is a founding member of the International Baccalaureate Organization (IB).
 FIS is known for its excellent college placements and top exam results.
 It takes an inquiry-based approach to learning utilizing the Primary Years Program and the IB Diploma Program.
 English is the language of instruction, but German is mandatory.
 English as a Second Language is taught as well as Dutch, Swedish, Japanese, Korean, Spanish and French.

 FIS is committed to educating the whole child.
 Therefore it offers a well-rounded curriculum with strong academics, athletics, performing arts and visual arts programs as well as a broad range of extra-curricular activities, clubs and service projects.
-The school also operates an advanced information technology support system and carries an inventory of over 1200 computers, including tablets and other mobile devices for elementary and primary school students.
+The school operates an advanced information technology support system and also carries an inventory of tablets and other electronic devices for use by elementary and primary school students.
 High school students benefit from a dynamic 1-1 laptop learning program.
-Besides three outdoor athletic fields and several sports halls, the excellent facilities also include a new Science, Design and Technology, and Performing Arts Center which opened in 2007.
+Besides three outdoor athletic fields and several sports halls, the excellent facilities also include a new Science, Design and Technology, and Performing Arts Center.

 FIS is recognized as an allgemeinbildende Ergänzungsschule.
 The website can be found at www.fis.edu.

-The Internationale Schule Frankfurt-Rhein-Main (ISF) was founded in 1995 by the city of Frankfurt, the State of Hesse, and several multinational corporations.
-ISF is a full-day school, offering world-class education to students from age 3 in Kindergarten (Pre-school) up to Grade 12.
-Located in Frankfurt-Sindlingen –within easy reach of the S1 and S2 train lines - the multi-purpose campus features a theatre, semi-Olympic indoor swimming pool, tennis courts and a new and impressive artificial sports field and running track, as well as modern music, art and academic facilities.
+The ISF Internationale Schule Frankfurt-Rhein-Main (ISF) was founded in 1995 by the city of Frankfurt, the state of Hesse, and several multinational corporations.
+ISF is a full-day school, offering world-class education to students from age 3 in Kindergarten (Pre-school) up through Grade 12.
+Located in Frankfurt-Sindlingen, and within easy reach of the S1 and S2 train lines, the multi-purpose campus features modern facilities including a theater, semi-Olympic-sized indoor swimming pool, tennis courts, and a new and impressive artificial sports field and running track as well as modern music, art, and academic facilities.

-Our goal at ISF is for every student to fulfill his or her potential.
-We offer various internationally recognised qualifications including the International Baccalaureate (IB), US Advanced Placement (AP) and High School Diploma in Grade 12 and International General Certificate of Education (IGCSE) in Grade 10.
-A member of the SABIS® School Network, ISF implements the SABIS® Educational System, a system of education that focuses on the core subjects of English, math, and world languages.
-While the main language of instruction is English, German classes are taught daily to all children (including those in kindergarten) from beginner to native speaker level.
+As a well-established international school, ISF prepares its students for a number of international external examinations and qualifications including the International Baccalaureate (IB), US Advanced Placement® (AP®) exams, the High School Diploma in Grade 12, and International General Certificate of Education (IGCSE) in Grade 10.
+As a member of the global SABIS® School Network, ISF implements the SABIS® Educational System, a system of education that focuses on the core subjects of English, math, and world languages.
+While the main language of instruction at the school is English, German classes are taught daily to all children (including those in Kindergarten) from beginner to native speaker level.
 Students choose French or Spanish as a third language of instruction beginning in Grade 6.
 Native Korean language classes are available from Grades 1 to 12 and native Japanese classes are available from Grades 9 to 12.
-With an international curriculum, proven teaching methods, continuous assessment and academic support, we are able to set high standards, achieving consistently good academic results, as well as preparing students to succeed in life after school.
+With an international curriculum, proven teaching methods, continuous assessment and ongoing academic support, ISF students consistently perform outstandingly on both school and external exams.

 Metropolitan School Frankfurt